 Tickets are $28 USD per participant – not a bad price to spend an hour fearing for your life!

-Would you spend 1 hour locked in a room with a zombie? 😉
+Would you spend 1 hour trapped in a room with a zombie? 😉